Changissnz/selfinterest/README.md

-that conserve matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital.
+that conserve matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital, under assumptions of the giving being good.